 Increasingly, international students have started choosing Canadian universities for higher education.
-Approximately, out of the 572,000 international students studying in the country last year, Indian students made up over 172,000 of the student population, making India one of the top five countries to send students to Canada.
+Approximately, out of the 572,000 international students studying in the country/region last year, Indian students made up over 172,000 of the student population, making India one of the top five countries/regions to send students to Canada.
 Some reasons for this could be attributed to higher costs and instability in traditional destinations of choice such as the United States and the United Kingdom.
 In 2017, India overtook France and is now the second most common citizenship of overseas students at university level in Canada.
-Given the number of students interested in applying to Canada, it is important to understand the post-secondary educational landscape in the country.
+Given the number of students interested in applying to Canada, it is important to understand the post-secondary educational landscape in the country/region.

 However, with the ever-changing education landscape, many institutions are now both degree and non-degree granting.
 Now, the definition of a ‘university’ is an educational institution focusing on academic programmes (political science, history and art) or professional programmes (law, business and engineering).
 A ‘college’ is more vocational and provides training in trades and applied fields.
 There are also a few accredited public universities that offer bachelor's degrees, along with certificates and diplomas at the graduate level.
 The University of Toronto, for instance, gives students the opportunity to study and be awarded a Graduate Diploma in Professional Accounting (GDipPA).

 According to the Canadian Bureau for International Education, in 2017, approximately 75% of international students in Canada were pursuing post-secondary studies.
 Out of this, 57% were studying in a university programme, 41% were studying in a college programme and 2% in CEGEP (Collège d'enseignement général et professionnel), which are publicly funded pre-university colleges in the province of Quebec.